Lewisc2/LaserTRAMZ/README.md

 **Part Two**
 ____________
 #### Primary and validation standards have a required input format in order to get the proper age reduction.
 Adding standards can be done with ease (see contact information below).
-Currently, standards are from the PlasmAge Consortium:
+Currently, standards are from the PlasmAge Consortium except for NIST which is used for a Pb-Pb mass bias correction and session-wide drift correction (see below):
 | Standard          | Reference                 | Input Name Required |
 | ----------------- | ------------------------- | ------------------- |
 | Fish Canyon Tuff  | Schmitz and Bowring, 2001 | FishCanyon          |